Milngavie to Fort William in 9 Stages

 Trekking with Baggage Transfers

-The West Highland way traverses the lowlands and highlands of Scotland between Milngavie and Fort Williams.
+The West Highland way traverses the lowlands and highlands of Scotland between Milngavie and Fort William.
 Officially, the trek is 95.5 miles (153.2 km).
 The trail was completed in 1980 under the Countryside Scotland Act and is the first, and also most popular, long distance hiking trail in Scotland.
 And for good reason.
 Along the way, you will see stunning lochs, imposing mountains and tranquil valleys.

 Pygmy Elephant's standard itinerary is 10 nights, with 9 stages of hiking.
 This allows for a comfortable walk, averaging around 10 miles per day.
 For those traveling overseas, this is allows you to immerse yourself in the country while still completing the trek within a two week holiday.
 Of course, for the experienced hiker looking for a challenge can complete this tour in as little as 6 days.
 To lighten the load, we have included baggage transfers to keep you trekking light.